tjxafa/1340Group12/README.md

 - Zhu Tianming

 ## Description:
 In 2057, AI has evolved the ability to think for itself and has become a threat to humanity.
 People will band together to fight the AI!
 The game is divided into three difficulties, the easy difficulty has three games, respectively are quick question quick answer, quick arithmetic and rock paper scissors.
-There are two games of medium difficulty, tic-tac-toe and.
+There is one game of medium difficulty, tic-tac-toe.
 Advanced difficulty has two games, namely Sudoku and aircraft war.

 ## List of coding requirements:
 1.